Last Updated on December 6, 2022

 Day trading is a trading approach in which a trader buys and sells a financial instrument within the same trading day.
 That is, the trader ensures that all positions are closed before the market closes for the trading day to avoid unmanageable risks and negative price gaps between one day’s close and the next day’s price at the open.
 Day trading aims to exploit the inevitable up-and-down price movements that occur during a trading session.

-Traders who trade in this capacity are generally classified as speculators, in contrast with the long-term investors who often buy and hold their investments for a long time.
+Traders who trade in this capacity are generally classified as speculators, in contrast with the long-term investors who often buy and hold their investments for a long time (see the buy and hold strategy).
 Day trading is similar to swing trading, in which positions are held for a few days, and it is made easier using day trading software.

 While it is most common in Forex and futures trading, it is also very popular in the stock markets.
 Day traders are typically well-educated in the minutia of trading and are attuned to events that cause short-term market moves.
 Many of them use leverage to increase the size of their stakes.
 In other markets, like Forex and futures, day traders can trade with as low as $1,000 or less, but stock day traders tend to be well funded, in accordance with the pattern day trader rules.